dexiouz/100DaysOfCode/README.md

 bookName.classList.add('name');
 deleteButton.classList.add('delete');
 ```
+The classList has other things it can do.
+It can be used to remove or toggle a class.
 And that's it, our new added books can now have a good interface like the default books.

+#***Change Events**